Nigel Stafford-Clark: Career

 In 1998 Stafford-Clark left Zenith to form his own production company, Deep Indigo, winning the BAFTA for Best Drama Serial three times between 1999 and 2005 with productions for the BBC.
 Warriors (1999), written by Leigh Jackson, reunited him with director Peter Kosminsky and dealt with the brutal realities facing young British soldiers on peacekeeping duties in Bosnia.
 The Way We Live Now (2001), the first of three projects with writer Andrew Davies, was directed by David Yates and starred David Suchet as Anthony Trollope's rogue Augustus Melmotte.
 This was followed by a second Trollope adaptation He Knew He Was Right (2003) directed by Tom Vaughan, and then by Bleak House (2005).
-This eight-hour adaptation of the novel by Charles Dickens was shown in the UK twice weekly in half-hour episodes (after an initial hour), inspired by the episodic publication of the original novel.
-It was directed by Justin Chadwick and Susanna White, with Gillian Anderson and Charles Dance leading a cast of over 65.
+Requested by the BBC to refresh the classic serial, Stafford-Clark devised both a format and a shooting style that broke with convention, with sixteen half-hour episodes shown twice weekly to reflect the episodic publication of Charles Dickens' epic novel.
+It was directed by Justin Chadwick and Susanna White, with Gillian Anderson, Charles Dance, Anna Maxwell Martin and Carey Mulligan leading a cast of over 65, and was greeted with acclaim by critics and audiences alike.
+It is ranked in the top 15 of Metacritic's Best TV Shows of All Time, with an aggregate critics' score of 93/100 which remains the highest for any British drama.

 In March 2008 Stafford-Clark's production The Passion was broadcast on BBC One.
-It told the story of Jesus from his entry into Jerusalem on Palm Sunday to his Crucifixion and the events which followed.
+It told the story of Jesus from his entry into Jerusalem on Palm Sunday to his Crucifixion and the events which followed, placing it firmly and vividly in the context of the world in which it took place.
 Written by Frank Deasy and directed by Michael Offer, it was stripped across Holy Week in four peak-time episodes.

-More recently Stafford-Clark produced Titanic, a four-hour serial for ITV in the UK written by Julian Fellowes, that took a fresh look at the sinking of the Titanic for the one hundredth anniversary in April 2012.
+Stafford-Clark next produced Titanic, a four-hour serial for ITV in the UK written by Julian Fellowes, that took a fresh look at the sinking of the Titanic for the one hundredth anniversary in April 2012.
 Filming was completed in mid-July 2011 at the Stern Studios in Budapest.
 The UK/Hungary/Canada co-production was sold to 160 countries, including the ABC Network in the USA, TF1 in France and ZDF in Germany, and won the 2013 TV BAFTA for Best Visual Effects.
 His most recent production is Press, a six part drama series for BBC One and PBS Masterpiece Theatre, written by Mike Bartlett (Dr Foster, King Charles III) and directed by Tom Vaughan.

+Accolades

+In addition to the BAFTAs, his productions have received three Best Drama awards from the Royal Television Society and four from the Broadcasting Press Guild, as well as several Emmys and the prestigious Peabody Award in the US.